danyeaw/advent-of-code-python/solutions/2023/day_03/README.md

 in this area.

-The updated solution is using a couple of data structures which uses a little bit more memory, but greatly simplifies the solution.
-This is possible since the schematic is 140x140 and we can treat it like a board with rows and columns.
+The updated solution is using a couple of data structures which uses a little bit more memory with about the same speed, but greatly simplifies the solution.
+This is possible since the schematic is 140x140, and we can treat it like a board with rows and columns.
 The first data structure, a dictionary, puts all symbols on the board, and saves it with the key being the coordinate to the symbol and the value being a list of adjacent numbers.
 When initializing the dictionary, the values start out being blank lists.
 We still find the numbers in each row the same way, but we build the area using a set of tuple coordinates.
 We then use the bit-wise and `&` to overlay the set with the keys of the dictionary.
 Finally, we sum up the sum of the dictionary values.

 ## Part 2